This policy is for you if your chosen degree has a September 2023 start date onwards.

 The School of Medicine will consider applications from those who have previously applied to the institution.

 The School of Medicine considers applications from candidates who have previously studied at the institution in line with the University of Leeds Taught Admissions Policy.
-Where appropriate, such candidates may be able to apply for Advanced Entry (see relevant section above).
+Where appropriate, such candidates may be able to apply for advanced entry (see the Advanced entry section).

-Taught postgraduate applicants are required to submit their results for consideration as soon as possible.
+Applicants are required to submit their results for consideration as soon as possible.
 Applicants who require a Student visa to study in the UK are recommended to submit their results no later than 31 July for courses starting in September, although they will still be considered if submitted after this date, unless stated on Course Search.

 Academic grades normally form only one part of the final decision and the following sections give examples of how applicants may demonstrate that they have the skills, knowledge and attributes that we consider will enable them to become successful students on our degree courses.